tsgates/arch-wiki-markdown/wiki/DeveloperWiki:Internal_Projects.md

 Responsible for maintaining and adding features to namcap.

--   Hugo Doria
+-   Rémy Oudompheng

-netcfg
+netctl
 ------

 Network connection and profiles

--   James Rayner
+-   Jouke Witteveen

 srcpac
 ------